 54-year-old William G. Biggart first heard about the World Trade Center terrorist attacks from a passing taxi driver.
 News that a plane had just crashed into the World Trade Center prompted Biggart to rush to his apartment near Union Square and grab three of his cameras – two film and one digital.
 He then walked two miles to the center not knowing the next couple of hours would be the last moments of his life.

 As Biggart walked toward the burning towers, he shot photographs of the event from various angles.
-He arrived on the location and amidst fire trucks and emergency personnel, situated himself near the North Tower where he could shoot nearly straight up at the burning structures.
+He arrived at the building complex and amidst fire trucks and emergency personnel, situated himself near the North Tower where he could shoot nearly straight up at the burning structures.
 At 9:29 AM, he captured historic photos of the South Tower’s collapse and the devastation all around him.
 He continued taking pictures of the North Tower as it burned.
 Around 10:00 AM, his wife called Biggart on his cellphone to check on his safety.
 He told her to not worry – he would wrap up and meet her in 20 minutes at his studio.
 His wife recalls his last words to her:

 “I’m safe.
 I’m with the firemen.”